artivis/manif/paper/paper.md

-With a single dependency on `Eigen` [@eigenweb] and a requirement on c++11 only, it is developed as a header-only library making it easy to integrate to existing projects.
+With a single dependency on `Eigen` [@eigenweb] and a requirement on c++11 only, it is developed as a header-only library making it easy to integrate in to existing projects.

-The `manif` library has been developed to make easily accessible the most common operations on Lie groups in state estimation.
+The `manif` library has been developed so as to make easily accessible the most common operations on Lie groups in state estimation.
 Its design is similar to that of `Eigen`, so that all Lie group classes defined in `manif` have in common that they inherit from a templated base class using static polymorphism.
-This allows for the possibility the write generic code without paying the price of pointer indirection.
+This allows for the possibility of writing generic code without paying the price of pointer indirection.
 Thanks to this polymorphism, the library is open to extensions to Lie groups beyond the currently implemented SO(2), SE(2), SO(3) and SE(3).